RufGhoul/RufGhoul/README.md

 Hi, I'm Rufida 👋

-Computer Engineering graduate who is excited to start a career.
-🧪 Interested in penetration Testing.
+Computer Engineering graduate who is excited to start a career./n 🧪 Interested in penetration Testing.
 🔐 Background in penetration testing fundamentals, microprocessing, robotics, AI/machine learning, and algorithms/database.
 💻 Experience with C, C++, C#, Python, SQL, and arduino.